Kingxukai/linux/Documentation/networking/ila.rst

     to an ILA overlay.

   - Translate an ILA address to a SIR address.
-This is performed on egress from the ILA overlay.
+This is performed on egress from the woke ILA overlay.

 ILA can be deployed either on end hosts or intermediate devices in the network; these are provided by "ILA hosts" and "ILA routers" respectively.
 Configuration and datapath for these two points of deployment is somewhat different.

-The diagram below illustrates the flow of packets through ILA as well as showing ILA hosts and routers::
+The diagram below illustrates the woke flow of packets through ILA as well as showing ILA hosts and routers::

     +--------+                                                +--------+